NCAS-CMS/cfdm/docs/source/tutorial.rst

   attributes are present (see :ref:`data masking <Data-mask>`); and

-* display information and issue warnings about the mapping of the netCDF file contents to CF data model constructs.
+* display information and issue warnings about the mapping of the netCDF file contents to CF data model constructs;

+* choose either `netCDF4` or `h5netcdf` backends for accessing netCDF files.

 .. _CF-compliance: